tpeczek/Blazor.BroadcastChannel/README.md

 It is important to disconnect from the channel to allow the underlying JavaScript object to be garbage collected.

+## Demos

+You can see Blazor.BroadcastChannel in action as part of [Demo.AspNetCore.MicroFrontendsInAction](https://github.com/tpeczek/Demo.AspNetCore.MicroFrontendsInAction/tree/main/12-child-child-communication-with-blazor-webassembly-based-web-components).

 ## Donating

 My blog and open source projects are result of my passion for software development, but they require a fair amount of my personal time.
 If you got value from any of the content I create, then I would appreciate your support by [sponsoring me](https://github.com/sponsors/tpeczek) (either monthly or one-time).